ModiaSim/SignalTables.jl/docs/src/index.md

 ```

 Package [SignalTables](https://github.com/ModiaSim/SignalTables.jl)
-provides types and functions for *signals* that
+provides types and functions for *signals* that are represented by
-are represented by *multi-dimensional* arrays and are collected in *tables*.
+*multi-dimensional* arrays with identical first dimensions and are collected in *tables*.
 Typically, simulation results, reference signals, and table-based input signals
 can be represented by a *signal table*.
 More specifically: